grafana/loki/docs/sources/operations/query-acceleration-blooms.md

   client:
     addresses: dnssrvnoa+_bloom-gateway-grpc._tcp.bloom-gateway-headless.<namespace>.svc.cluster.local

-# Enable blooms creating and filtering for all tenants by default
+# Enable blooms creation and filtering for all tenants by default
 # or do it on a per-tenant basis.
 limits_config:
   bloom_creation_enabled: true